 Vaccines have protected children against serious childhood illnesses with remarkable effectiveness and safety for many decades.
-Unfortunately, many parents have been confused and worried by recent news reports claiming to warn about dangers inherent in routine childhood vaccinations.
+Unfortunately, many parents have been confused and worried by rumors claiming to warn about dangers inherent in routine childhood vaccinations.
 News reports in print and on television are frequently misleading or inaccurate.
 This handout describes the facts.